jkane17/qtools/docs/zipPerf.md

-# Measure Compression Performance
+# Benchmark Compression Performance

-Functions to measure the compression performance of some given data.
+Functions to benchmark the compression performance of some given data.

 ## Important Notes